mryujitanaka/Ubuntu-Post-Install-Script/README.md

 I am not responsible for possible errors that may occur on your computer.
 Keep in mind that you are fully responsible for your actions from the moment you download any files or clone this repository.

+The tests performed successfully were done on Ubuntu-based operating systems, like Pop_OS! and Linux Mint XFCE all in version 20.X LTS.

 <!-- Contributing -->
 <h2><strong>&#128200;&#129309; Contributing</strong></h2>
 <p>Improvements are always welcome, but they are only possible if you contribute in some way.
 Do not be shy!
-If you found any errors in this project, click <a href="https://github.com/vyujitanaka/Ubuntu-Post-Install-Script/issues">here</a>.</p>
+If you found any errors in this project or simply would like to make suggestions for improvements , click <a href="https://github.com/vyujitanaka/Ubuntu-Post-Install-Script/issues">here</a>.</p>

 <!-- To Do -->
 <h2><strong>&#128221; To Do</strong></h2>